shruthikmusukula/DiDAP/planeTracks_HiveQueries/planeTracks_HiveQueries.md

 # Scaling Up with Hive

 The hive queries in this directory of the _NavalSonarDataAnalyticsPlatform_ repository, deal with loading collected aircraft data in CSV format.
 The usage of Hive and the Hadoop ecosystem allows us to scale up and handle the expected data overflow.
 Over time, this data analytics platform is expected to handle terabytes of data.
+All contents of this directory are written using HiveQL.
 The files in this repository include:
 + CreatePlaneTracksTable.q
 + HiveTableJoins.q